 Nonbacterial prostatitis can be inflammatory or noninflammatory.
 The mechanism is unknown but may involve incomplete relaxation of the urinary sphincter and dyssynergic voiding.
 The resultant elevated urinary pressure may cause urine reflux into the prostate (triggering an inflammatory response) or increased pelvic autonomic activity leading to chronic pain (see Chronic Pain) without inflammation.

-Prostatitis is classified into 4 categories (see see NIH Consensus Classification System for Prostatitis).
+Prostatitis is classified into 4 categories (see Table 2: NIH Consensus Classification System for Prostatitis).
 These categories are differentiated by clinical findings and by the presence or absence of signs of infection and inflammation in 2 urine samples.
 The first sample is a midstream collection.
 Then digital prostate massage is done, and patients void immediately; the first 10 mL of urine constitutes the 2nd sample.
 Infection is defined by bacterial growth in urine culture; inflammation is defined by the presence of WBCs in urine.
+The use of the term prostatodynia for prostatitis without inflammation is discouraged.

 |PrintOpen table in new window